-An HTTP Source is an endpoint for receiving a file (or a batch of files) uploaded via a unique URL generated for the Source.
-The URL securely encodes the Collector and Source information.
-You can add as many HTTP Sources as you'd like to a single Hosted Collector.
-After that, you can see:
+An HTTP source is an endpoint for receiving log and metric data uploaded to a unique URL generated for the source.
+The URL securely encodes the collector and source information.
+You can add as many HTTP sources as you'd like to a single hosted collector.

-With an HTTP Source you can upload logs from data sources where you cannot install a Collector.
-For example, you can export data from a platform as a service (PaaS) or infrastructure as a service (IaaS) provider, allowing you to gain visibility from, say your billing system service provider, leveraging the same Sumo Logic tools your organization already uses.
-Please check with your IaaS or PaaS providers for information regarding using their APIs to forward log data into Sumo Logic's HTTP endpoint.
+With an HTTP Source you can upload logs and metrics from data sources where you cannot install a collector.
+For example, you can export data from a platform as a service (PaaS) or an infrastructure as a service (IaaS) provider, allowing you to gain visibility, for instance, into your billing system service provider, leveraging the same Sumo tools your organization already uses.
+Check with your IaaS or PaaS providers for information about using their APIs to forward log or metric data to Sumo Logic's HTTP endpoint.

 - Select HTTP.

-- (Optional) For Source Host and Source Category, enter any string to tag the output collected from this Source.
+- (Optional) For Source Host and Source Category, enter any string to tag the output collected from the source.
 (Category metadata is stored in a searchable field called _sourceCategory.)

 - Enable Timestamp Parsing.
 This option is selected by default.
 If it's deselected, no timestamp information is parsed at all.

 - Time Zone.
 There are two options for Time Zone.
 You can use the time zone present in your log files, and then choose an option in case time zone information is missing from a log message.
-Or, you can have Sumo Logic completely disregard any time zone information present in logs by forcing a time zone.
-It's very important to have the proper time zone set, no matter which option you choose.
-If the time zone of logs can't be determined, Sumo Logic assigns logs UTC; if the rest of your logs are from another time zone your search results will be affected.
+Or, you can have Sumo completely disregard any time zone information present in logs by forcing a time zone.
+Whichever option you choose, it's important to set the proper time zone.
+If the time zone of logs can't be determined, Sumo assigns logs UTC; if the rest of your logs are from another time zone your search results will be affected.

 - Timestamp Format.
-By default, Sumo Logic will automatically detect the timestamp format of your logs.
-However, you can manually specify a timestamp format for a Source.
+By default, Sumo will automatically detect the timestamp format of your logs.
+However, you can manually specify a timestamp format for a source.
 See Timestamps, Time Zones, Time Ranges, and Date Formats for more information.

 - Enable Multiline Processing.
-Use this option if you're working with multi-line messages (for example, log4J or exception stack traces).
+Use this option if you're working with multiline messages (for example, log4J messages or exception stack traces).
 Deselect this option if you want to avoid unnecessary processing when collecting single-message-per-line files (for example, Linux system.log).

-If you deselect the Infer Boundaries option, you will need to enter a regular expression in the Boundary Regex field to use for detecting the entire first line of multi-line messages.
+If you deselect the Infer Boundaries option, enter a regular expression in the Boundary Regex field to use for detecting the entire first line of multi-line messages.

 - Boundary Regex.
 You can specify the boundary between messages using a regular expression.
 Enter a regular expression for the full first line of every multi-line message in your log files.
 For an example, see the boundary regex section in Configure a Local File Source.

-For basic multiline processing select Infer Boundaries, but if this leads to malformed messages, you can instead specify a regular expression to determine the multiline boundary.
+For basic multiline processing, select Infer Boundaries; if this leads to malformed messages, you can instead specify a regular expression to determine the multiline boundary.

-Also, in your HTTP Source configuration, make sure that the check box Enable One Message Per Request is deactivated.
-This option allows you to specify that all data sent within an individual HTTP request to HTTP Source endpoint should be considered to be one log message.
+Also, in your HTTP source configuration, make sure that the check box Enable One Message Per Request is deactivated.
+This option allows you to specify that all data sent within an individual HTTP request to an HTTP source endpoint should be considered to be one log message.